yakowa/RDF-to-XML/README.md

 ### How to run

-Simply run the `run.bat` script, this will open your terminal execuing the script using Python.
+Simply run the `run.bat` script, this will open your terminal executing the script using Python.

 Alternatively, you can simply run
 ```bash